ottolin/telebot/README.md

 iex -S mix
 ```

-By sending message to your registered bot account, you should now see the reply from bot!
+By sending messages to your registered bot account, you should now see the reply from bot!